 What Is Lymphoma?

-Lymphoma is the most common cancer affecting cats, representing an estimated 30% of all new feline cancer diagnoses.
+Lymphoma is a type of cancer of the lymphocytes, a type of blood cell involved in the immune system.
+This type of cancer also represents an estimated 30% of all new feline cancer diagnoses.
 Feline lymphoma is closely connected with feline leukemia, a viral infection known as FeLV.

 Feline lymphoma is a systemic malignant cancer that affects the lymphatic system and appears most commonly in three sites in cats:

 - Intestinal (gastrointestinal or “GI”) lymphoma is lymphoma of the gastrointestinal tract.
 This is the most common type of lymphoma seen in cats, accounting for 50–70% of feline lymphoma cases.
 Most gastrointestinal lymphoma cats are senior cats over 9 years old.

 - Mediastinal lymphoma is lymphoma of the lymphoid organs (e.g., lymph nodes or thymus) in the chest.
 Most cats with mediastinal lymphoma are young cats affected by the feline leukemia virus (FeLV).